TechCrunch: History

 Following the acquisition of AOL and Yahoo by Verizon, TechCrunch was owned by Verizon Media from 2015 through 2021.

-In August 2020, COO of TechCrunch, Ned Desmond, stepped down after 8 years in the company.
-He announced that he would join venture capital firm, SOSV in December 2020 as senior operating partner.
+In August 2020, the COO of TechCrunch, Ned Desmond, stepped down after eight years in the company.
+He announced that he would join the venture capital firm SOSV in December 2020 as a senior operating partner.
 His former role at TechCrunch was replaced by Matthew Panzarino, former editor-in-chief, and Joey Hinson, director of business operations.

-In 2021 Verizon sold its media assets, including AOL, Yahoo, and TechCrunch, to the private equity firm Apollo Global Management, and Apollo integrated them into a new entity called Yahoo.
+In 2021, Verizon sold its media assets, including AOL, Yahoo, and TechCrunch, to the private equity firm Apollo Global Management, and Apollo integrated them into a new entity called Yahoo!
+Inc. TechCrunch's monthly visitors in September 2024 were 12.12 million, according to data from SEMRush.
+In March 2025, Yahoo!
+Inc. sold TechCrunch to private equity firm Regent LP.
+A few months later Sifted reported the website shut down its European operations, which was later denied by TechCrunch Chairman and Publisher Michael Reinstein.

 Events

 TechCrunch Disrupt

-TechCrunch hosts an annual tech conference, TechCrunch Disrupt, in several cities in the United States and Europe.